Bealby/grandpas-pocket-watch-shop/TESTING.md

 (Registered & Non Registered Users)

 - Main title `About` should be font
-  `Berkshire Swash` and centered.
+  `Berkshire Swash` and centred.
 - Ensure orange horizontal divider is shown underneath main header.
 - Descriptive text should be font `Roboto`.
-- Ensure image is centered on page.
+- Ensure image is centred on page.
-- Ensure content is centered on page.
+- Ensure content is centred on page.
 - For smaller screen sizes text should be justified.

 [Go to top](#contents)